sajidsarker/sajidsarker.github.io/_posts/2022-08-30-seattle-airbnb-crisp-dm-project.md

 Ratings are generally positively associated with Airbnb listings where hosts hold Super Host status and are verified.
 This would imply that positive recommendation and verification of hosts in this manner attracts and reassures guests that their host can be trusted, is seasoned, and has a reputation for offering a stellar experience.

-It also appears that prior investigated ratings of value, cleanliness, listing accuracy, host communication, check-in experience, and location all factor positively and significantly as composite measures explaining overall ratings.
+It also appears that prior investigated ratings of value, cleanliness, listing accuracy, host communication, check-in experience, and location all factor positively and significantly as component measures explaining overall ratings.

 Interestingly, dormitory style properties tend to also be well-rated, as do housing with more bathrooms.
 For the latter characteristic, privacy and accessibility are appreciated by guests, while the former may indicate that guests enjoy shared guest experiences perhaps for socialisation.